psu13/mutable-hakyll/draft/quantum.md

 O(\psi + \phi) = O(\psi) + O(\phi)
 $$

-The "self-adjoint" part of the definition of observables is more technical to explain.
+The "self-adjoint" (or _Hermitian_) part of the definition of observables is more technical to explain.

 As we all know from basic linear algebra, in finite dimensional vector spaces you can, once you fix a basis, write linear operators down as a matrix of numbers.
 Then the action